azmenak/reactivate/README.md

 - Browserify for component management
 - 100% free of jQuery because [you don't need it](http://youmightnotneedjquery.com)
-- Gulp for building, serving, etc.
+- Gulp for building, serving, etc., used to use [roots.cx](http://roots.cx), but it was geared more towards template based static sites
 - Stylus for CSS pre-processing since I wanted to try it (it's really nice, highly recommend)
 - LWIP to process images into the various required sizes